-- Your Mac doesn't start up, or you see a prohibitory symbol at startup
+- Your Mac doesn't start up, or you see a prohibitory symbol at startup.

-- Your Mac doesn't respond to your trackpad, mouse, or keyboard
+- Your Mac doesn't respond to your trackpad, mouse, or keyboard.

-- Apps unexpectedly quit
+- Apps unexpectedly quit.

-- Your Mac doesn't sleep or wake
+- Your Mac doesn't sleep or wake.

-- You don't hear any sound from your Mac
+- You don't hear any sound from your Mac.

-- The fans in your Mac operate at a faster or louder speed
+- The fans in your Mac operate at a faster or louder speed.

-- You can't use Bluetooth or Wi-Fi
+- You can't use Bluetooth or Wi-Fi.

 If you're starting up from an external drive or network volume

-If you can't start up your Mac from an external drive, make sure the version and build of OS X installed on the external drive is the same as, or newer than, what came with your Mac.
-You might see a prohibitory symbol, or a message that you're using an unsupported or incorrect version of OS X when the version of OS X on an external drive is incompatible with your Mac.
+If you can't start up your Mac from an external drive, make sure that the macOS version and build installed on the external drive is the same as or newer than what came with your Mac.
+If necessary, use macOS Recovery to reinstall your operating system, or install a more recent version that is compatible with your Mac.

-If the version of OS X installed on your external drive is newer than what came with your Mac, check the system requirements of that version to make sure it works with your Mac:
+If the macOS version installed on your external drive is newer than what came with your Mac, check the system requirements of that version to make sure it works with your Mac.

-- OS X Mountain Lion (OS X 10.8)
+- OS X Mountain Lion v10.8

-- OS X Mavericks (OS X 10.9)
+- OS X Mavericks v10.9

 - OS X Yosemite v10.10 or OS X El Capitan v10.11

 If you're restoring from a Time Machine backup